 A pregnancy ultrasound may also be done in the second and third trimesters to:

-Some centers are now performing a pregnancy ultrasound around 9 - 13 weeks of pregnancy to look for signs of Down syndrome or other developmental problems in the developing baby.
+Some centers are now performing a pregnancy ultrasound around 9 - 13 weeks of pregnancy to look for signs of Down syndrome or other problems in the developing baby.
 This test is often combined with blood tests to improve the accuracy of results.

 Note: Normal results may vary slightly.
 Talk to your doctor about the meaning of your specific test results.